 - Print and online publications in multiple languages

 - Free interpreter services via telephone and at Social Security offices

 Along with a duplicate website that translates all the SSA's English-language content into Spanish, the agency provides written publications on core topics such as retirement and disability benefits, Social Security numbers and cards, earnings rules, and Medicare in 14 other languages — Arabic, Chinese (traditional and simplified), Farsi, French, Greek, Haitian Creole, Italian, Korean, Polish, Portuguese, Russian, Tagalog, Ukrainian and Vietnamese — as well as an informational video in American Sign Language.

 AARP Membership — $12 for your first year when you sign up for Automatic Renewal

 Get instant access to members-only products and hundreds of discounts, a free second membership, and a subscription to AARP The Magazine.

 Social Security provides an interpreter at no charge to anyone who requests or shows a need for language assistance.
 The interpreter might be an SSA employee — many offices have bilingual or multilingual staff members available to serve in that role — or an outside contractor.

 Social Security claims by language

-Here are the 10 top language preferences other than English for people filing Social Security benefit claims, including disability, in the 2019 federal fiscal year.
+These were the 10 top language preferences other than English for people filing Social Security benefit claims, including disability, in the 2020 federal fiscal year, the most recent data available.
 For reference, people whose primary language is English filed about 8.3 million claims.